jilljenn/tryalgo/docs/content.rst

 ::::::

 For this library we decided to encode graphs using in two different manners, at your convenience.
 In the `adjacency list` a graph on n vertices is encoded as a list of n elements, where the i-th element is the adjacency list of the i-th vertex.
 Labels on edges or on vertices are stored in separate matrices or lists.
+We call it the *listlist* graph format.
 In contrast in the `adjacency dictionary` a graph is encoded as a list of n dictionary, such that the keys of the i-th dictionary are the neighbors of the i-th vertex, and the values are the attached edge weights.
+We call this one the *listdict* graph format.
 Undirected graphs are represented as directed graphs by duplicating each edge into two opposite facing arcs.
-The function documentations specify if both representations can be passed as arguments, or only if the function accepts only adjacency lists.
+All functions in our library work with the *listlist* graph format, and most work also with the *listdict* graph format.
+This is documented for each function.

+Some graph libraries, like <https://www.ics.uci.edu/~eppstein/PADS/>`_, choose to represent graphs as dictionaries, where :code:`graph[u]` would again be a dictionary mapping each neighbor :code:`v` to the arc weight :code:`graph[u][v]`.
+In this representation, nodes can be any hashable objects, like strings for example, or tuples.
+We call it the *dictdict* graph format, and provide functions to convert between the different graph representations, namely
+`matrix_to_listlist  <tryalgo/tryalgo.html#module-tryalgo.graph>`__,
+`listlist_and_matrix_to_listdict  <tryalgo/tryalgo.html#module-tryalgo.graph>`__,
+`listdict_to_listlist_and_matrix  <tryalgo/tryalgo.html#module-tryalgo.graph>`__,
+`dictdict_to_listdict  <tryalgo/tryalgo.html#module-tryalgo.graph>`__.

 We use several representations for trees.
 A tree can be represented as an adjacency table, as a graph.
 In case the tree is rooted, it can be represented in form of a node structure that contains references to descendant nodes, or in form of an antecedent table, storing at index i the antecedent vertex of the i-th vertex in the tree, using `None` for the root.